rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-11-calculus-of-variations.md

 A typical problem in COV will ask us to find a _function_ $y = f(x)$ that maximizes the area bounded by $f(x)$ while holding its perimeter constant.
 Or a shape that minimizes the distance between two fixed points.
-A bit of pondering will convince you that this problem _cannot_ be solved by regular calculus.
+A bit of pondering will convince you that such problems _cannot_ be solved by regular calculus alone.
 What should we differentiate and set to zero to find an entire function?
-Some piece is missing.
+Some piece seems missing.

 There _is_, however, a branch of regular calculus that concerns itself with calculating whole functions: Differential Equations.
 If we could somehow get differential equations for these optimization problems, we could find the function